 Here are a few things we’re keeping in mind as we review the results:

 Early Warning Signs

 Even before November, many organizations were already having a rough go of it in terms of fundraising.
-While emergency fundraising was strong in the spring, and some other campaigns still seemed to eke out gains or show signs of growth, declines in organic giving and whitemail have been a bit of a canary in the coal mine for many programs.
+While emergency fundraising was strong in the spring (and other campaigns still seemed to eke out gains or show signs of growth), declines in organic giving and whitemail have been a bit of a canary in the coal mine for many digital fundraising programs.